jinghuazhao/gaawr2/inst/scripts/README.md

 SNPassoc.R | **SNPassoc** script
 tabix.sh*  | **tabix** script

 Given the limited allowance for computing time for CRAN checking, scripts here are largely perferable to those in the package vignette, [`gaawr2`].
+Owing to CRAN poly, R scripts are revised to be functions.

 Additionally,